 The first book, Discovering Statistics Using R, may be a really good start if you are an undergraduate and have no experience of programming or statistics.
 The next two books are from intermediate to advanced level.
 The last book is, at the moment, free and is also a great introduction to statistics.

 Do you also find it time-consuming to make your manuscripts follow American Psychological Associations (APA) guidelines?
 Have you searched the internet for a good .docx/.doc APA template?
 After reading this post, you might not have to search any more. r-package that makes your manuscript conform to APA guidelines!
 In this post I am briefly going to describe the Papaja, how to use it to create APA manuscripts, and what I think of it.is an

 In this post you will find some really good Python Blogs and Resources.
 Most of these really helped me when moving from proprietary software to free and Open Source software (e.g., PsychoPy written in Python).
 The links are divided into two categories: general and research.
 In the ‘general’ category you will find good Python resources that might be more general and introducing.
 That is, more helpful for general problems and you might want to start here.
 In the ‘research’ category there are links to good Python resources that are more specific to use in research (e.g., PsychoPy and data analysis).
 The links in the ‘research’ category mainly contains links to Python blogs.

 In this post, I will describe the existing free Python applications and libraries for creating experiments.
 So far, I have only used PsychoPy but I plan to test most of them.
 At least the ones that seem to still be maintained.
 All applications and libraries are open-source which makes it possible to download the source code and add your own stuff to it.

-This post is my first on R and it will describe a method to reverse scores using R.
+This post is my first on R and it will describe a method on how to reverse scores using R.